jakesnake2215/MatchStats/README.md

   - Create greater functionality of excel (Read multiple maps / Read through a rehost)
   - Improve general readability and add greater comments
   - Create Functions for excel files to improve readability
+  - Make the Op Stats Page For Loop print the op names and necessary data points

 Bug Fixes/Improvements of Logic
   - Ability to merge names (i.e. when someone changes their name, add ability to combine stats in excel)